 I chose a Chai Latte with almond milk to drink.

-💚 AIN SOPH JOURNEY (SHINJUKU)
+💚 AIN SOPH JOURNEY (Shinjuku)

-I decided to order the Hayashi rice with mushrooms that came in a delicious red wine sauce, accompanied by salad.
+I decided to order the Hayashi rice with mushrooms.
+The mushrooms are cooked in a delicious red wine sauce and it comes with a salad.

-💛 KYUSHU JANGARA RAMEN (HARAJUKU)
+💛 KYUSHU JANGARA RAMEN (Harajuku)

 This restaurant specializes in ramen and offers one that is 100% vegan.
 Everything from the broth to the noodles and toppings is suitable for vegans.

 I visited the Omotesando branch, a rather central place to go to eat.
 Especially if you travel with people who are not vegan because everyone can find Japanese options for all tastes.

 The ramen broth is lighter and not as rich and creamy as the one from T’s Tan Tan, but it was equally delicious.

 You can order extra noodles for 200 yen.

 They also have a branch in Akihabara which has vegan ramen and more locations in other parts of Tokyo; but, I’m not sure if all of them carry the vegan option.